SCCapstone/PalmettoProgrammers/README.md

 # Testing
 ## Unit Tests
+To run unit tests on the backend:
 ```
 cd FU.API
 dotnet test
 ```
-Tests are located in FU.API/FU.API.Tests
+Tests are located in `FU.API/FU.API.Tests`.
 The tests are ran on every commit made.

 ## Behavioral Tests
+To run behavioral tests on the frontend:
 ```
 cd FU.SPA
 npm run selenium-test